AresMUSH/aresmush/game/plugins/fs3skills/help/config_chargen.md

 ## Starting Skills

-FS3 lets you assign starting skills for different groups.
+FS3 lets you assign starting skills and specialties for different groups.
 For example, you may want to ensure that people from a certain colony all start with a particular language, or that people in a certain position start with certain professional skills.

 > **Note:** As with the rating limits, these are soft targets.
 Nothing stops a character from lowering or removing these starting skills; they are just a starting point.
 The app command status will have a warning if any starting skills are missing or too low.